 So why do I, a morning person by nature, still feel frazzled on most mornings?
 Well, it’s clear to me now that I don’t have enough structured “me time” to get my zen on before starting the day.
 For so long I prioritized sleeping as long as I could at the expense of having some time to myself.
 But the time has come to change this.

 Hence my new goal: get up earlier and carve out some morning me time.
 Create a new morning routine that is worth getting up early for and leaves me calm and in control.
 (In addition, go to bed a little earlier—another habit I have been working on!)

 - Be an early bird.
-Wake up early to have 15-30 minutes to yourself before the rest of the house wakes up.
+Wake up early to have at least 15-30 minutes to yourself before the rest of the house wakes up.

 - Hydrate.
-Start the day by hydrating—plain old water works fine, but you can take it up a notch by adding some fresh squeezed lemon juice—it’s very refreshing, or try adding apple cider vinegar.
+Start the day by hydrating—plain old water works fine, but you can take it up a notch by adding some freshly squeezed lemon if you prefer.
 Drink it hot in the cool months and cold in the warm months.